10 Best Tips on Crafting an Engaging Presentation Script

 7. Use engaging language

-Whether it’s an introduction for presentation script or a closing part, your entire content should be written in clear and engaging language.
+Whether it’s a script for presentation introduction or a closing part, your entire content should be written in clear and engaging language.
 Refrain from using technical or jargon terminology that the audience might not understand.
 Instead, speak in plain English and incorporate jokes, rhetorical questions, or storytelling to keep the audience interested throughout your presentation.

 8. Don’t forget about calls to action

 Strong presentation scripts always end with a clear call to action.
-This could be requesting that the audience takes a specific action, such as subscribing to a newsletter, making a purchase, or putting the concepts discussed into practice in their own lives or places of employment.
-Your call to action must be captivating and inspire the audience to do the desired action.
+This could be requesting that the audience take a specific action, such as subscribing to a newsletter, making a purchase, or putting the concepts discussed into practice in their own lives or places of employment.
+Your call to action must be captivating and inspire the audience to take the desired action.

 9. Practice and rehearse